sritarung/hang_man/README.md

 # Hang-Man

 This is a game of Hangman designed with python.

-Guess the word or the visual of hangman drawn from keyboard will start printing on the screen.
+Guess the word or the visual of hangman drawn from keyboard will start printing on the screen from head to body.

 Random and string used
 You have 7 tries.